 Coffee – The Most Misunderstood Drink for Your Health

 Your breakfast would not be complete without brewing a nice hot cup of coffee.
-Yes, coffee, one of the most misunderstood foods when it comes to the subject of health.
+Yes, coffee, one of the most misunderstood drinks when it comes to the subject of health.

 Just for starters, coffee can help reduce the potential of acquiring dementia and subsequently, Alzheimer’s Disease.
 It also protects against Parkinson’s Disease – the second most common neurodegenerative disease and its caffeine inducer also assists in strengthening the liver.
 Coffee is a benefactor in lowering the risk of Type II Diabetes.
 If that’s not enough to get your blood warming for coffee, it helps to burn fat and increases energy levels, due to the caffeine.
 Some of coffee’s nutrients are Riboflavin (Vitamin B2): Pantothenic Acid (Vitamin B5), Manganese, Potassium, Magnesium and Niacin (B3).